nasimahahmadi61-collab/network-scan-report/README.md

 ## 📌 Executive Summary

-This project presents a network scan and security assessment of a local subnet (192.168.1.0/24).
+This project presents a network scan and security assessment of a local lab subnet (10.0.0.0/24).
 The objective was to identify exposed services, detect misconfigurations, and evaluate security risks from a Security Operations Center (SOC) perspective.

 A total of 3 active hosts were identified, with 9 open ports.
 One system was classified as **high risk** due to insecure SMB configuration and exposed RDP access.